 Relative to US Sailing Rule 87, PHRF-LE Class Rules are modified as follows:

-7.8.1 Certificates are required for all invitational races where the PHRF-LE or PHRF rules and/or ratings are referenced for Spinnaker and/or JAM.
+7.8.1 Certificates are required for all Invitational Races where the PHRF-LE or PHRF rules and/or ratings are referenced for Spinnaker and/or JAM.

 7.8.1.1 Competitors with a valid PHRF certificate from their area (e.g. DYRA, Lake Ontario, etc.) and that meet PHRF-LE equipment requirements in Section 9 below can race in the PHRF-LE area with the appropriate PHRF-LE handicap for their boat with review by the Chief Handicapper or their designated representative.